Dirkster99/fsc/InplaceEditBoxLib/README.md

 - Key definitions entered in the in-place textbox cannot be defined through a white-list.
 The textbox does not support input masks.

+- Restyling TextBox with Hyperlink does not work since a Hyperlink is stored in the InlineCollection of a TextBox.
+But an InlineCollection cannot be set via dependency property and I cannot seem to work around this with a custom dependency property.

 # Credits #

+- Thanks to LYCJ@quickzip.org for coaching my along the way

-This code uses part of ATC Avalon Team's work: http://blogs.msdn.com/atc_avalon_team/archive/2006/03/14/550934.aspx
+- This code uses part of ATC Avalon Team's work: http://blogs.msdn.com/atc_avalon_team/archive/2006/03/14/550934.aspx

-CodeProject Article "Editable TextBlock in WPF for In-place Editing" http://www.codeproject.com/Articles/31592/Editable-TextBlock-in-WPF-for-In-place-Editing?fid=1532208&df=90&mpp=25&noise=3&prof=False&sort=Position&view=Normal&spc=Relaxed&fr=26#xx0xx
+- CodeProject Article "Editable TextBlock in WPF for In-place Editing" http://www.codeproject.com/Articles/31592/Editable-TextBlock-in-WPF-for-In-place-Editing?fid=1532208&df=90&mpp=25&noise=3&prof=False&sort=Position&view=Normal&spc=Relaxed&fr=26#xx0xx